 Step 1 - Choose the Job Carefully

-Acrylic caulk is good for some projects, but bad for others.
-It is designed to work well with paint, making it a great type of caulk to fill holes in drywall.
-You can also use it for caulking windows, or sealing off any holes between the inside and outside of your home.
-However, for bathrooms, you are better off using silicone caulk.
+Acrylic latex caulk is good for some projects but bad for others.
+Because of the likelihood of this type of caulk shrinking and crack over time, it will eventually leave the surfaces open to water damage.
+It is, however, designed to work well with paint, making it a great type of caulk to fill a drywall corner where the ceiling meets the wall.
+You can also use it for caulking windows, or sealing off any smaller holes exposing the inside of your home to the exterior.
+However, for high moisture environments such as bathrooms, you are better off using silicone caulk.

 Step 2 - Setting Up